 Golf as a Team Building Exercise

 You can do a variety of exercises or play a variety of sports as team builders.
-Some people are concerned about using sports for team building, but I have built successful exercises around golf, even for non-golfers.
+Some people are concerned about using sports for team building, but successful exercises around golf can be designed, even for non-golfers.

 You need to select the style of play, pick an appropriate location, set the rules and start getting people excited about it.

 - Style of Play: Usually, your team will consist of people with very different golfing skill levels.
 Differing skill levels occur every day on the job, so this kind of team building exercise is appropriate.
 To accommodate the varying skill levels of your team members, I recommend playing a Scramble or more accurately Scramble Stroke.

 In a scramble, team members all hit each shot.
 They then decide which is the best shot and then all team members hit the next shot from that spot.
 It continues until the ball is in the hole.
 Stroke play counts the number of times the team hits the ball.
 The team with the lowest total wins.

 This style of play allows each team member contribute where they can.
 It helps everyone on the team feel like they are contributing, which is the same spirit you are trying to build at the workplace.
 You may find some of your better golfers hitting the best drives, but some of the newbies or non-golfers may turn out to be good at putting or chipping.